demisto/content/Packs/CiscoCatalyst/README.md

 ## add timezone to the logs in Cisco Catalyst switch
-The event time is supporting only with timezone, to add timezone to the logs run the following command:
+The only supported event time is the event time with timezone. to add timezone to the logs run the following command:
 ```
 logging timestamp UTC
 ```